7 Best Google Maps API Alternatives in 2026: The Complete Evaluation Guide

 What It Is

 Azure Maps is Microsoft's geospatial services suite, tightly integrated with the Azure cloud ecosystem.
-It's built in partnership with TomTom and HERE for underlying map data and provides a comprehensive set of mapping, routing, search, traffic, weather, and indoor mapping capabilities.
+It is built in partnership with TomTom and HERE for underlying map data and provides a comprehensive set of mapping, routing, search, traffic, weather, and indoor mapping capabilities.

 Key Features

-- Power BI integration: Embed maps directly in Power BI dashboards at no extra mapping cost.
-This is a significant differentiator for organizations that use Power BI for business intelligence.
+Power BI integration: Embed maps directly in Power BI dashboards at no extra mapping cost - a significant differentiator for organizations using Power BI for business intelligence.

 What Stands Out

-Unified Azure billing.
-If your organization already runs on Azure, adding Maps to your subscription is seamless - one bill, one identity system, one compliance framework.
-No separate vendor relationship to manage.
+Unified Azure billing and compliance.
+If your organization already runs on Azure, adding Maps means one bill, one identity system, one compliance framework.
+For procurement teams in regulated industries (finance, healthcare, government), this simplifies approval significantly.

 Power BI visual at no extra cost.
-For internal dashboards, fleet visualization, and business intelligence use cases, the native Power BI integration is a genuine advantage that no other platform on this list can match.
+For internal dashboards and business intelligence, the native Power BI integration is a genuine advantage that no other platform on this list can match.

 Considerations